 If you’re based in the Greater Peterborough area and have concerns about how the UK’s exit from the EU will affect your business, please get in touch with Opportunity Peterborough.
 We’re here to aid the growth and development of local companies and will be more than happy to help your organisation get the support it needs.

-Several government departments have recently published information on the steps that businesses may need to take to prepare for the UK’s exit from the EU, please see updates below:
+Additionally, several government departments have published information on the steps that businesses may need to take to prepare for the UK’s exit from the EU, please see updates below:

 - The Border Delivery Group and HM Revenue and Customs (HMRC) have published a series of short videos and leaflets to help businesses prepare for changes at the UK/EU border in a ‘no deal’ scenario.
 The videos set out the actions that businesses will need to take to continue to trade in a ‘no deal’ EU Exit, and direct them towards further information available online.
 Along with a general video and leaflet for all businesses, there are tailored products for specific industries.
 There are also two deep dive videos available that provide more detail on importing and exporting in a ‘no deal’ scenario.
 The videos are all available here, and a toolkit will soon be available online with the full range of materials and advice on how to use them to engage with businesses.

 - The Department for Business, Energy and Industrial Strategy (BEIS) has recently published sector primers for businesses setting out how to prepare for EU Exit.
 Please follow the links for:automotive, aerospace, construction, oil and gas production, retail, space, professional and business services, chemicals, electronics, machinery and parts, electricity sector and gas markets.